Cheap domain name registration (by price)

 These website hosts are supported directly - that is, one way or another you pay them yourself.
 For most businesses, this is the section for you.
 Not only are the hosts here cheaper than the ad-supported hosts once you pay to get rid of the ads, but in most cases they are also less restrictive of business use.
 In most cases, these website hosts are more commercial in nature, with fewer bells and whistles.
 In most cases, you are your own dot-whatever.
 An important note: there are lots of free and cheap business website offers from hosting companies based in places like Malaysia.
 Although Im sure most of them are stable and safe, Ive yet to find an offshore web host with clearly posted Terms of Service.
 Thats why Ive never used them, and why I dont recommend that you do so either.

-Your own ISP: Your Internet Service Provider probably offers server space for free (or, more-accurately, as part of what youre paying for every month), and this should be the first place you look.
-Be prepared to do some digging, though - after all, why would your ISP want you actually using all the service youre allotted?
-Most offer between 2 MB and 10 MB of webspace, which is enough for several pages of text and photos.
-(This entire website is about 500 KB, and there are 1,024 KB in 1 MB.
-A photograph that shows up decently on a computer screen will require 150 KB or more.)
-Some superimpose a navigational frame for the ISP as part of your site, but very few place ads on your site.
+Your own ISP: Your Internet Service Provider, phone company, or digital television provider may offer web space for free (or, more-accurately, as part of what youre paying for every month), and this should be the first place you look.
+Be prepared to do some digging, though - after all, why would they want you actually using all the service youre allotted?
+Also, its a benefit that could disappear; in 2011, for instance, one of the nations largest triple-play interconnects, Cox Communications, eliminated its Personal Webspace benefit.
+When you uncover them, most offer between 5 MB and 25 MB of webspace, which is enough for several pages of text, graphics, and photos.
+(This entire website is less than 1 MB, and there are 1,024 KB in 1 MB.
+A photograph that shows up decently on a computer screen will require 200 KB or more.)
+Many embed a linked logo bug for the host company, and a few place ads on your site.
 Some prohibit commercial sites unless youre paying for a commercial account (a fact that is buried in the fine print).
 In most cases, your URL will be something like www.isp.com/members/yourname.
-Heres a sub-$10/year dot-com solution: use one of the above registrars to buy your domain name.
-Use URL forwarding to re-direct people to your ISP-provided webspace.
+Heres a sub-$20/year dot-com solution: use one of the above registrars to buy your domain name.
+Use URL forwarding to re-direct people to your interconnect-provided webspace.

-GKG.net: This company, based in College Station, Texas, offers website hosting starting at $4.95/mo for the cheapest Savings package, which includes 10 MB of webspace and one email account, with a relatively low 100 MB monthly transfer limit.
-Uploading is via FTP; for FrontPage extensions, youll pay an additional $10/mo.
-There is a one-time $29 set-up fee.
-URL registration is $9.99/year.
-Total cost for the first year (registration + hosting) is $98.39 without FrontPage extensions.
+GKG.net: This company, based in College Station, Texas, offers website hosting starting at $3.39/mo for the cheapest Personal package, which includes 5 GB of webspace and 500 email accounts, with 250 GB monthly transfer limit.
+URL registration is $9-$12/year depending on TLD and term length.
 Reliability is predicted to be good.
 Support is exceptionally good, with real people at the other end of a toll-free number.

 InfoQuest: Not cheap, but this is my own business web host.
-Ive used them for about nine years.
-InfoQuest just started offering smaller plans, starting at $4.95/month for 50 MB of web space and 5 GB of transfers per month.
-It costs about $20/mo for 500 MB of webspace and a traffic allowance of 25 GB/mo.
-Note that this web hosting package does not include domain name registration in the package.
-However, the site has almost never been down, and 24-hour support via a toll-free number is courteous and exceptionally competent.
+Ive used them for over 15 years.
+InfoQuest has a few smaller plans, starting at $4.95/month for 1 GB of web space and 200 GB of transfers per month.
+It costs about $10/month for 2 GB of webspace and a traffic allowance of 300 GB/month.
+Note that this web hosting package does not include domain name registration in the package; if you register through Networks Solutions most TLDs run $15.95/year.
+Its one of the pricier options, but the site has almost never been down, and 24-hour support via a toll-free number is courteous and exceptionally competent.
 Its that last bit of reliability and personal service that costs you the money, but if you need it this website host is top-notch.
 InfoQuest is based in Harrisburg, Pennsylvania.

 |Next step: Reviews of free and cheap website development sources